ruggeri/tech-notes/randos/peripherals/displays.md

 - I want enough bandwidth over USB-C to run high-speed USB peripherals.
   - This is a nice-to-have in case I want to plug an external drive into my monitor.
-  - USB-C 3.2 doesn't have enough bandwidth to support UHD @ 60Hz _and_
+  - USB 3 Gen 2 doesn't have enough bandwidth to support UHD @ 60Hz
-    speeds above USB 2.0 480Mbps.
+    _and_ speeds above USB 2.0 480Mbps.
     - Well, see my discussion of USB Alternate Mode for more info.
     - In short: DisplayPort 1.2 can't do this.
 DisplayPort 1.4 can if you can enable DSC compression.
 DisplayPort 2.0 might be able to do this without DSC.
+But this monitor only does DisplayPort 1.4...
+    - This monitor does claim DSC support.
   - That implies you want to use Thunderbolt 3/4 or USB 4.
 These can do enough bandwidth to run UHD @ 60Hz _and_ high speed USB peripherals.
   - I am making do fine with low speed USB with the Dell U2723QE.
 But it